 - Refrain from impairment by drugs or alcohol

-A Normal attorney could work to maximize an injured pedestrian’s recovery.
+A Normal attorney could work to investigate the facts and circumstances of an accident to maximize compensation for a pedestrian who was hit by a car.
 Compensation typically comes in the form of economic, non-economic, and in some cases, punitive damages.

 Compensatory economic damages can be measured and include any financial losses that a plaintiff incurs due to the incident.
 These include the cost of medical care and continued rehabilitation.
 Lost wages are economic damages if the injured pedestrian is not capable of returning to work immediately or permanently lost the earning capacity.